 Sick children have immediate access to a Matron (day or night), who will keep them under appropriate supervision until they are better and return to class or are collected by their parents/guardians.
 As Dorset House is a flexi boarding school, boarders are not required to be registered with a school doctor; it is expected that parents will be responsible for all their child's medical, dental and optical needs whilst boarding.
-(NMS 3.3)
+(NMS 7.4)

 If any boarder is ill or sick during boarding hours and it is deemed that they will benefit from being at home, their parents/guardians will be called usually no later than 10:30pm.
 Beyond this time, the child will stay in the surgery 'sick bay' if they are in need of isolation due to sickness and/or fever.
 They will be carefully monitored by the Matron.
 Their parents/guardians will be informed of their condition first thing in the morning which will usually be at 7am.
-The child may still need to go home or, if the symptoms have gone, the child can join in with the regular routine of the day.
+The child may still need to go home or, if the symptoms have eased, the child can join in with the regular routine of the day.

-Very occasionally a pupil has had to be taken to St Richard's Hospital (in Chichester), by the Houseparent, during the night.
-In this unlikely event we have a roster of emergency cover, where one member of staff is 'on call' and will remain in the Manor on duty until the Houseparent returns.
+Should a pupil need to be taken to St Richard's Hospital (in Chichester) by the Houseparent during the night we have a roster of emergency cover, where one member of staff is 'on call' and will remain in the Manor on duty until the Houseparent returns.

 Any specific medications required by boarders should be handed in to the office where a form will be filled in by the parent.
 All medication is safely and securely stored.
 The matron will administer it according to the prescription.
-It is vital that each boarder has an up to date medical file and parents are asked to contact the school and inform them of any changes in medical circumstances.
+It is vital that each boarder has an up-to-date medical file and parents are asked to contact the school and inform them of any changes in medical circumstances.
 In addition the surgery contains a stock of 'basic' medication which can be administered as required.
 A detailed log is kept in the surgery of all illness and injury as well as any medications administered.
-(NMS 3.4)
+(NMS 7.6)

 Health education, both physical and mental, and promoting positive behaviour and wellbeing for pupils is covered as part of the PSHE provision and is reinforced amongst boarders at appropriate times.
-(NMS 3.1 & 12.1).
+(NMS 7.1 & 15.1).

 A record of any pastoral concerns is kept by the Housemaster and should issues arise these are discussed at staff meetings and boarding meetings.
+This spreadsheet is also shared with Form Tutors who are updated immediately should an entry be made about a pupil in their class to ensure clear communication between staff.